vanruc/todoApp/README.md

 </attributes>
 ```
+And don't forget to close off the .xml file with </module>

 #### Project document
 After you are done with the Staff document, you will be familiar with document definition.
 So creating a `Project document` should be easy game for you.